 The Academic Advising Center recognizes and appreciates that successful students depend and thrive on the support and guidance of parents and family.
-To help foster these important relationships, the Academic Advising Center created the Parent and Family Resource webpage which is filled with variety of resources.
-Our hope is that this information will help parents and families better understand their students academic experience on campus and includes:
+To help foster these important relationships, the Academic Advising Center created the Parent and Family Resource webpage, which is filled with a variety of resources.
+Our hope is that this information will help parents and families better understand their students' academic experience on campus and includes:

 - The structure and function of academic advising at Bentley University;

 - The roles and responsibilities of students, advisors and parents;